PeterPorzuczek/articles/README.md

 - Article presented at the 45th International Business Information Management Association Conference (IBIMA)
 - Theme: "Digital Transformation and Innovation in the Era of Emerging Technologies"
 - 📰 Article available on [IBIMA website](https://ibima.org/accepted-paper/towards-a-decentralized-internet-the-interplay-of-novel-architectures-protocols-and-community-driven-development/)

+## 📄 Articles in Markdown Format

+The `articles-md/` folder contains markdown versions of all articles for easy reading and reference.
+These files are numbered chronologically and include the publication date in their filename.

+### Available Markdown Articles:
+- `2025-06-26.md` - Towards a Decentralized Internet (2025)
+- `2024-11-27.md` - The Role of Cultural Conditioning in Mobile Application Design (2024)
+- `2024-11-27.md` - The Misinterpretation of Agile Methodologies in Software Development (2024)
+- `2024-11-27.md` - Selected Open-Source Solutions for Sustainable Finance (2024)
+- `2021-12-31.md` - Overview of selected open-source solutions in the field of Sustainable Technology (2021)

 ## Author